techworkersco/techworkersco.github.io/.github/PROCESS.md

     - collective proofreads and finishes QA
     - publishers open pull request on GitHub, shared doc draft is **closed**
     - *any remaining edits happen on GitHub* :warning:
+    - final edits and polish
 - **Friday &mdash; by 9:00 AM**
-    - final edits and polish on GitHub
-    - pull request is merged (triggering all automagic distribution) :tada:
+    - pull request is auto-merged (triggering all automagic distribution) :tada: